radu-matei/radu-matei.github.io/content/blog/real-time-aspnet-core.md

 > The only notable difference here is that we retrieve the connection id before calling `base.OnDisconnected`, since this method removes the connection id from the framework.

-Creating server methods and invoking client mehtods
+Creating server methods and invoking client methods
 ---------------------------------------------------

 All `public` methods in a `Handler` class can be invoked by connected clients.